Skip to content

 Reliability is a featureIt’s not separate from product development

-Embrace risk100% is wrong; match reliability to user needs
+Embrace riskChasing 100% is usually the wrong goal; match reliability to user needs

 Service level objectivesMeasure reliability concretely